Position-Aware Self-Attention based Neural Sequence Labeling

 \section{Proposed Approach}

 As aforementioned, RNN has limitations in modeling discrete context dependencies of the given sequence, thus in this paper we mainly focus on how to effectively model this kind of context dependencies during the \emph{context encoder} stage within LSTM-CRF architecture (\rf Section~\ref{sec:prelimi}).
 Therefore, we propose a new neural architecture for sequence labeling (shown in Figure \ref{fig:overview}), with a novel self-attentional context fusion layer that provides the complementary context information.
 Specifically, there are two context fusion layers are incorporated at different levels in our proposed architecture, \ie the one is used for re-weighting the initial input (following the layer of distributed representations), and the other is added for re-weighting the output of \emph{word}-level Bi-LSTM layer.
+The overall learning process of the proposed self-attentional context fusion network is illustrated in Algorithm 1.
 Besides, a well-designed \emph{position}-aware self-attention mechanism with three different positional factors is also incorporated into the layer, which models the discrete context dependencies via exploring the relative position information of tokens in a flexible manner.

 Next, we will elaborate our proposed sequence labeling model in detail.
 More concretely, Section \ref{method:SA} will present the proposed \emph{position}-aware self-attention mechanism, followed with the illustration of the proposed context fusion layer in Section \ref{method:SACFN}.